-A binary indexed tree or Fenwick tree [13] can be seen as a dynamic variant of a sum array.
+A binary indexed tree or Fenwick tree2 can be seen as a dynamic version of a prefix sum array.
 This data structure supports two $O(\log n)$ time operations: calculating the sum of elements in a range and modifying the value of an element.

 The advantage of a binary indexed tree is that it allows us to efficiently update the array elements between the sum queries.
-This would not be possible using a sum array, because after each update, we should build the whole sum array again in O(n) time.
+This would not be possible using a prefix sum array, because after each update, we should build the whole array again in O(n) time.